Fung Institute End of Year ShowcaseMay 4, 2023

 The Fellowship, lead by Director Jennifer Mangold with assistance from 3 Fellows, hosts the first Public Interest Technology Summit on UC Berkeley’s campus.
 It was here that university program and division directors, faculty, graduate and undergraduate students, along with local community and government organizations met with the shared purpose of collaborating on public interest technology (PIT) programming at UC Berkeley, outlining the campus’ landscape, and identifying areas of opportunity for curriculum development and cross-campus collaboration.
 Due to the COVID-19 crisis the team quickly pivoted to provide an in-person and remote experience.

-New Conservation + Technology track launchedFebruary 15, 2020
+New Conservation + Innovation track launchedFebruary 15, 2020

-The program makes an exciting announcement that the 2020-21 class will include two tracks: Health + Tech and Conservation + Tech.
+The program makes an exciting announcement that the 2020-21 class will include two tracks: Health + Innovation and Conservation + Innovation.
 The new Conservation + Track was launched in partnership with the Rausser College of Natural Resources.
 The announcement was met with celebration from current and prospective students alike.

 Honors and Year 1 Fellows RetreatFebruary 1, 2020